Laci1953/RC2014-CPM/HiTech C compiler optimization/TESTS/readme.txt

-Contains some tests using large C source files
+Contains some tests to compile large C source files